-Meaning and functions of Judiciary.
+Meaning of Judiciary.
 Conditions of Independence of Judiciary.
 Judiciary in India and U.S.A. - a comparative study.
-Judicial Review
+Judicial Review.

-Meaning and functions of judiciary; conditions of independence of judiciary with reference to India and U.S.A.
+Meaning of judiciary; conditions of

+independence of judiciary with reference to India and U.S.A.
 The Judiciary in India and U.S.A. - composition and powers of Indian Supreme Court and American Supreme Court.
-Judicial Review - meaning, principles (maxims) and critical evaluation with special reference to U.S.A. and India.
+Judicial Review - meaning, principles (maxims).
 Meaning of Judicial Activism and Judicial Restraint.
-Comparative study of Indian and US Supreme Courts - Which is most powerful and Why?
+Comparative study of Indian and US Supreme Courts.